Isotonic regression with unknown permutations: Statistics, computation, and adaptation: Discussion

 \subsection{Acknowledgments}

-A.P. was supported in part by a Simons--Berkeley research fellowship, and in part by DOD grant ONR-N00014-18-1-2640.
+A.P. was partially supported by a Simons--Berkeley research fellowship when part of this work was done.
 R.J.S. was supported by EPSRC grants EP/P031447/1 and EP/N031938/1.
+We thank the anonymous referees for their feedback, which improved the scope and presentation of the paper.